streamr-dev/streamr-specs/PROTOCOL.md

 12 | ResendFromRequest
 13 | ResendRangeRequest

 The individual types are described in the remainder of this section.
 We start by describing the requests and then the responses.

 ### Requests sent

 #### PublishRequest

 Publishes a new message to a stream.
 Requires a write permission to the stream.
 Authentication requires the session token to be set.
-It contains a [Stream Layer](#stream-layer) message as a payload.
+It contains a [Stream Protocol](#stream-protocol) message as a payload.

 ```
-[version, type, requestId, streamLayerMessage, sessionToken]
+[version, type, requestId, streamProtocolMessage, sessionToken]
 ```
 Example:
 ```